rust-lang/book/nostarch/chapter13.md

 }
 ```

-Using iterator adapter methods in the implementation of the `search` function
+Listing 13-22: Using iterator adapter methods in the implementation of the
+`search` function

 Recall that the purpose of the `search` function is to return all lines in
 `contents` that contain the `query`.
 Similar to the `filter` example in Listing